ioi-2017/tps/doc/README.md

 ## compile

-Given a single solution code, TPS will understand its programming language, put it in the `sandbox` folder with a new name that matches the short name of the task, puts necessary grader files in sandbox (use `-p, --public` argument to copy the public grader), compiles it, and creates run.sh (that runs the program based on the programming language) and exec.sh (which handles the required pipe-lining for interactive tasks).
+Given a single solution code, TPS will understand its programming language, put it in the `sandbox` folder with a new name that matches the short name of the task, puts necessary grader files in sandbox (use `-p, --public` argument to copy the public grader), compiles it, and creates `exec.sh` (that runs the program based on the programming language) and `run.sh` (which handles the required pipe-handling for interactive tasks).
 It also looks for `scripts/post_compile.sh` and runs if it the compile process is done successfully.

 ## gen